Best All-Around eCommerce Platform

 Just like processing credit or debit card payments in physical stores, each payment option comes with a transaction fee.
-Think of this like paying entry to get into a bar – you need to pay in order to go inside and get a drink (or in this case process a payment!)
+Think of this as paying entry to get into a bar – you need to pay in order to go inside and get a drink (or in this case process a payment!)

 If you use Shopify Payments, Shopify waives this fee, so you only pay for the transaction using an actual debit or credit card.
 Should you opt for another payment gateway, however, you will be charged an additional fee by Shopify.
 This comes through on your monthly invoice.

 On top of that, Shopify Payments also allows you to sell in multiple currencies.
 Shopify will automatically adjust the currency your site shows based on the customer’s location, and amend the price of products according to current exchange rates.
-The currencies Shopify Payments currently support are: GBP, EUR, USD, CAD, AUD, HKD, NZD, JPY and SGD.
+The currencies Shopify Payments currently support are GBP, EUR, USD, CAD, AUD, HKD, NZD, JPY, and SGD.

 For these reasons, it’s better to use Shopify Payments.
 If you want more information on payment and transaction fees, Shopify provides further details here.